-AWS members receive The Welding Journal, a monthly magazine dedicated to the welding and manufacturing industries and winner of more than 60 editorial and design awards, including the 2014 Florida Magazine Association awards for "Best Special Theme or Shoe Issue" and "Best Photography: Photo Essay/Series".
+AWS members receive The Welding Journal, a monthly magazine dedicated to the welding and manufacturing industries and winner of more than 60 editorial and design awards, including the 2020 Florida Magazine Association awards for "Best Special Theme or Shoe Issue" and "Best Photography: Photo Essay/Series".
 In addition, AWS publishes the quarterly magazine Inspection Trends, a magazine is tailored to materials inspection and testing professionals and covers new technology, trends and safety.
 The Welding Journal EN ESPAÑOL is published four times a year by AWS and is the leading magazine in welding in Latin America.
 For more information, visit AWS Publications.

 AWS publishes more than 300 technical books for the welding industry, including one of the world's most widely used standards, D1.1/D1.1M, Structural Welding Code – Steel.
 AWS has also developed approximately 200 codes, specifications, recommended practices, and guides that are approved by the American National Standards Institute (ANSI).